So you’ve played your first gig—or perhaps you’ve played a number of gigs—and you’re ready for the next step.

 I list this first, because being professional is probably the most important factor in the longevity of your career.
 If you want to be successful, you really need to conduct yourself professionally in all aspects of your life as a DJ.

 Be on time for gigs.
 In fact, be early, especially if you’re playing a new venue.
-Make sure you have everything you need for your gig and make sure everything is working properly.
+This is one of the biggest mistakes to avoid when DJing.
+Also, make sure you have everything you need for your gig and make sure everything is working properly.

 Not only does this ensure your gig will run smoothly, but it also makes a good impression on the owner and/or manager of the club.
 This can go a long way toward getting you a second gig.